200 ft2 area

 Plain-language answers about when to use the tool, what it does with your inputs, what to double-check, and how privacy works.

 Use it when your task matches one of these common needs: Estimate base gravel for a patio or walkway.
 Convert base volume into approximate tons.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 In plain language: The calculator multiplies paver area by base depth and bedding depth, adds waste, converts cubic feet to cubic yards, and estimates base tons from tons per cubic yard.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 Base depth: the compacted gravel layer below the pavers.
 Bedding depth: the leveling sand layer directly under the pavers.
 Tons per cubic yard: a rough density for converting gravel volume to weight.
 Waste percent: extra material for compaction, uneven grade, edge loss, and small measurement differences.

 Real paver base design depends on soil, drainage, compaction, freeze-thaw, traffic load, slope, edging, and local installation practice.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Use the compacted depth you want to end with.
 Loose gravel can settle after compaction, so a real project may need more loose material than the compacted volume suggests.